GRATITUDE – ONE OF THE MOST IMPORTANT DECISIONS YOU WILL EVER MAKE

-Gratitude is more than this, however.
-It is also a desire to help, to assist, to be of service, to be part of the solution to problems, rather than be a spectator, a complainer, or a loafer.
+3. Gratitude leads to a desire to help, to assist, to be of service, to be part of the solution to problems, rather than be a spectator, a complainer, or a loafer.

-In this sense, gratitude is about loving and caring about others, rather than focusing on yourself.
+In this sense, gratitude is about loving and caring about others, rather than focusing only on yourself.

 GRATITUDE IS ABOUT OUR CONNECTION WITH EACH OTHER

 Gratitude has something to do with realizing that we are all one, at some level, and the connection is so deep that if we will just focus on our connection, rather than how we are different, separate and alone, we will feel and do better.

 Gratitude is difficult, in fact, if you feel disconnected from others, alienated, and not connected.